Skip to main content

 What Is Aikido?

-‘Aikido‘ is constructed from three characters:
+The word ‘Aikido’ is made of three Japanese characters:

 How can peaceful people benefit from training in Aikido?